|Formal updated conservation advice was produced for Bassurelle Sandbank SAC in April 2018 and is available in the

-Progress is ongoing with the recommendation of fisheries management proposals to the European Commission.
+Progress is ongoing with the recommendation of fisheries management proposals.
 A research and development monitoring survey will be undertaken to improve our understanding as to whether the MPA is moving towards or has reached its conservation objectives.
 Further information will be provided in the Assessment section as it becomes available.

 This site forms part of the networks of MPAs across the UK and contributes to international MPA networks such as that of the North-east Atlantic under OSPAR.
 As the UK is a contracting party to the OSPAR Commission, JNCC is committed to ensuring that the OSPAR MPA network is well-managed.